 But I will just say that I believe this is the most important thing for most people to bring into most gardens.

-But both brands are great, so go with whichever you can get your hands on.
+Both brands are great, so go with whichever you can get your hands on.

 The Steps For Making Effective Microorganisms